Slack AI: Launch communications

 Templates and tips for communicating about Slack AI to your members

-Your organisation has purchased Slack AI for your workspace – congratulations! 👏 You’re investing in making everyone more productive and efficient in their daily communication and tasks.
+Your organization has purchased Slack AI for your workspace—congratulations! 👏 You’re investing in making everyone more productive and efficient in their daily communication and tasks.

 We’re here to provide you with the resources to educate your members on how to best use Slack AI.
-The below templates are a starting point that we recommend customising to the unique needs of your organisation.
+The below templates are a starting point that we recommend customizing to the unique needs of your organization.
 As with any important message, it is worth repeating!
-Make sure that you communicate often with your members to help drive long-term adoption of Slack AI.
+Be sure to communicate often with your members to help drive long-term adoption of Slack AI.
 Head to our Slack AI: Adoption guide for more guidance.

 Tip: Set up a public channel, such as #help-slack, for questions, feedback and best practices.
-Bookmark and/or add to the channel canvas important information such as training resources and frequently asked questions to make it easier for your members to self-serve.
-And, of course, encourage them to also use Slack AI’s powerful search answers!
+Bookmark and/or add to the channel canvas important information like training resources and frequently asked questions to make it easier for your members to self-serve.
+And of course, encourage them to also use Slack AI’s powerful search answers!

 Wave 1: Initial communication